expressjs/expressjs.com/guide/using-middleware.md

 # Using middleware

-An Express application is essentially a series of middleware, executed in the order they occur.
+An Express application is essentially a series of middleware calls.

 Middleware is a function with access to the request object (`req`), the response object (`res`), and the next middleware in line in the request-response cycle of an Express application, commonly denoted by a variable named `next`.
 Middleware can:
  - Execute any code.